– General Introduction –

 → Becoming A Legend ←

-Finally in 2010 he managed to celebrate his comeback, winning another WPT title, and two years later achieved the highlight of his career and poker immortality by winning the $1 Million buy-in “Big One For One Drop” event for $18,346,673, the biggest ever won amount in a poker tournament.
-After a noisy and jubilous celebration with his friends he hugged his dad and the microphones caught him say “This is for you !”.
+Finally in 2010, he managed to celebrate his comeback, winning another WPT title, and two years later achieved the highlight of his career and poker immortality by winning the $1 Million buy-in “Big One For One Drop” event for $18,346,673.
+It was the biggest ever won amount in a poker tournament at the time.
+After a noisy and jubilant celebration with his friends he hugged his dad and the microphones caught him say “this is for you”.

 → Personal Highs and Lows ←

-Antonio went on to become a dad in 2015 and he said it has changed his life and that he is crying every day out of happiness and gratefulness.
+Antonio went on to become a dad in 2015.
+He said it has changed his life and that he is crying every day out of happiness and gratefulness.

 This didn’t stop him to get out of line once more at the PCA in 2016 getting disqualified for peeing in a bottle at the poker table after a bet with Bill Perkins had him lunge everywhere for two days and he was unable to move to the toilet fast enough not to miss a hand.

 → Rankings ←